KulkarniA26/N8N-automation-for-news/README.md

-# N8N-automation-for-news
-This N8N workflow uses rss feed from news sites to provide summarized news on a discord channel.
 DISCORD FOR NEWS
 Overview
-This n8n automation named DISCORD FOR NEWS reads news from an RSS feed (https://www.cbsnews.com/latest/rss/world) and limits the number of news items processed to 5.
-It uses a language model chain connected to an Ollama chat model to summarize news content in a small paragraph.
-Finally, it sends the summarized news to a specified Discord channel via a webhook.
-The workflow can be triggered on a schedule, but the schedule trigger is disabled by default.

-Workflow Details
-Schedule Trigger: Disabled by default; can be enabled to automate the workflow at desired intervals.
+This n8n automation streams the latest world news from CBS News RSS feed, summarizes the content using a powerful language model, and posts concise news updates directly to a Discord channel via webhook.
+It enables real-time news delivery in Discord servers with automated summarization of complex news articles into brief paragraphs.

+##How It Works##

-RSS Read: Fetches latest world news from CBS News RSS feed.
+Fetches news from the RSS feed: https://www.cbsnews.com/latest/rss/world.

-Limit: Limits processing to 5 news items per run to control load.
+Limits to the top 5 news articles to keep messages concise and manageable.

+Summarizes each article into a small paragraph using a connected language model (llama3.2:1b via Ollama).

+Sends the generated summaries to a specified Discord channel using a webhook integration.

+##Features##

+Discord webhook integration: Seamless posting of summaries into Discord chats.

-Basic LLM Chain: Uses a language model to generate a concise summary from the news content.
+AI-powered summarization: Uses an LLM chain with Ollama chat model to condense news content.

-Ollama Chat Model: Provides the language model backend (llama3.2:1b) for the summarization.
+Configurable schedule trigger: Automate news fetching and posting at preferred intervals (disabled by default).

+Item limit control: Manage how many news pieces get posted per run for channel clarity.

+##Setup Instructions##

-Discord: Sends the summarized text to a Discord channel using a webhook for real-time news updates.
+Create a Discord webhook URL for the channel you want to post the news in.

-Setup Instructions
-Configure the Discord Webhook credentials in the Discord node.
+Configure the Discord node in n8n with your webhook credentials.

-Enable and configure the Schedule Trigger node according to preferred intervals to automate.
+(Optional) Enable and schedule the trigger node to automate news updates.

-Test the workflow to verify summary posts are sent to your Discord channel.
+Run the workflow manually to verify messages appear in Discord.

-Adjust the RSS feed URL if you want news from different sources or categories.
+Customize the RSS feed or summary prompt as needed.

-Modify the max items parameter in the Limit node to control the number of summaries per run.

-Notes
+##Usage Tips for Discord##

+Adjust the summary prompt to match your Discord community’s tone — concise, formal, or casual.

+Set an appropriate schedule to avoid flooding the channel with too many updates.

+Use Discord message formatting (Markdown) if you want enhanced readability.

+Consider adding additional nodes for filtering or enriching news before posting to Discord.

+##Notes##

-The Schedule Trigger node is disabled by default.
+The schedule trigger node is disabled by default; enable it to automate.

-The automation processes up to 5 news items per run.
+The automation currently processes up to 5 news items each execution.

-Summaries are generated using a prompt instructing the model to create a short paragraph without further questions.
+Summary generation is designed to produce brief, clear paragraphs without unnecessary questions.